"A psychological thriller that's full of surprises and confronts the dangers of artificial happiness."

 Unsurprisingly, she’s not super great with decisions.

-Lisa ultimately graduated with a B.A. in psychology followed by a M.Sc. in neuroscience, during which she researched how the brain processes and understands abstract words like process and understand.
-Her studies naturally led to an emerging career in research.
-In her spare time, she began writing fiction, and she’s been writing ever since.
+Lisa finally completed a master's degree in neuroscience, where she studied how the brain processes and understands abstract words like process and understand.
+Her work naturally led to an emerging career in research, but in her spare time, she began writing fiction, and she’s been writing ever since.